davidbau/seedrandom/README.md

 * seedrandom('explicit.', true) - avg less than 0.2 milliseconds per call
 * seedrandom() with crypto      - avg less than 0.2 milliseconds per call

-Autoseeding without crypto is somewhat slower, about 20-30 milliseconds on a 2012 windows 7 1.5ghz i5 laptop, as seen on Firefox 19, IE 10, and Opera.
+Autoseeding without crypto is somewhat slow, about 20-30 milliseconds on a 2012 windows 7 1.5ghz i5 laptop, as seen on Firefox 19, IE 10, and Opera.
 Seeded rng calls themselves are fast across these browsers, with slowest numbers on Opera at about 0.0005 ms per seeded Math.random().